kartikayuni/errorist-bootstrap/kontent/manual/add-kontent/index.md

 hugo new -k langblog blog/señores-vivos-y-muertos
 ```

-If editing tab files feels a gruelling task, you are not alone.
+If editing tab files feels a grueling task, you are not alone.
 Consider managing your homework
 using Git and GitHub, and then you can just pipe different commits and `wdiffs` of your exercises
 into tabs files.